AndroidTestBugReport/ReCDroid/README.md

 <step id="6"><currentClass>3</currentClass><subId>1</subId><androidid><ownid>2131689596</ownid><ownText>app.librenews.io.librenews:id/refresh_button</ownText></androidid><Actiontype>android.support.v7.widget.AppCompatButton</Actiontype><clicktype>short</clicktype></step>
 ```

 There are 6 steps for ReCDroid to trigger a bug.
-CurrentClass here is page ID, the detailed class information can be found in the record.xml file.
+CurrentClass here is a page in android app.
+The detailed information of a papge can be found in the record.xml file with (CurrentClass in run.xml)=(ID in record.xml).
+I am apologize for the name disunion.
+It will be fixed in the future.
 Every papge has some UI components, so the subID is the compontent ID in this page.
-The detailed information can also be found in the record.xml.
+The detailed information of UI compoents can also be found in the record.xml with (subID in run.xml)=(runableID in record.xml).
 Actiontype is the view type of the compontent.
-And there some detailed parameters to active this action.
+And there are some detailed parameters to active this action.